Email marketing is a specialization

 If your communications become a burden, a hassle or a complication to consumers, they will switch you off, by unsubscribing, marking your email as junk, complaining or simply ignoring all future emails.
 And the quickest way to make your emails such a burden to your customers is to ignore basic, well-documented best practices, learned through years of hard knocks.

-Ultimately, handling your own email marketing without the assistance of real experts – whether they be hired into your own organization or hired as outside service providers – is detrimental to your communication strategy as a whole.
+Ultimately, handling your own email marketing without the assistance of real experts – whether they are hired into your own organization or hired as outside service providers – is detrimental to your communication strategy as a whole.

 If you’ve recently ‘switched off’ a supplier’s email I’d love to hear your reasons…